×

 In reported speech, the personal pronouns often change and you typically add “that” after the verb.

-Activities to Teach Your Students Reported Speech
+Activities for Teaching Reported Speech

 Maximize the learning experience by carefully considering what songs you’ll be using, then adjust the activities accordingly.
 For example, if your class is lower-level students, you may want to pick a song with simple, easy-to-understand lyrics to make these activities more accessible.